ErikThorsell/erikthorsell.github.io/index.md

 as an engineer (I did all sorts of stuff, hence the ambiguous title, but mostly Matlab and LaTeX).
-When I don't do anything related to neither school nor work I am responsible for the music/worship in my church and my free time is spent climbing with my girlfriend, fiddling with (breaking...) my computers and reading [XKCD comics](https://xkcd.com/1787/) (yes, I use dvorak, the [Svorak A5-layout](http://aoeu.info/s/dvorak/images/svorak-A5.png)).
+When I don't do anything related to neither school nor work I am responsible for the music/worship in my church and my free time is spent climbing with my fiancé, fiddling with (breaking...) my computers and reading [XKCD comics](https://xkcd.com/1787/) (yes, I use dvorak, the [Svorak A5-layout](http://aoeu.info/s/dvorak/images/svorak-A5.png)).